SF Park Profile: Willie "Woo Woo" Wong Playground - 510 Families

 The upper level of the park is dedicated to sports and fitness.
 There’s a full-sized basketball court, a multi-sport netted court, and weightlifting equipment.
 During our visit, this area was used by teens, young adults, and seniors.
 The smooth surface may also be fun for scootering or bike riding.
 This level of the park also offers great views of the surrounding buildings.

-Willie Woo Woo Wong Playground Chinatown San Francisco
+Willie Woo Woo Wong Playground in San Francisco Chinatown

 The Bottom Line on Willie “Woo Woo” Wong Playground

 This park and playground is an oasis in bustling Chinatown.
 Its community-centric design and unique features make it a great option for mixed ages.
-Don’t miss out on eating dim sum or grabbing boba tea from a neighborhood restaurant.
+Don’t miss out on eating dim sum (Hang Ah Tea Room is at the top of the stairs and is an easy pickup option while kids are playing) or grabbing boba from a neighborhood tea shop.
 Getting here may not be easy, but it’s worth a stop on your next visit to the city.
 I’ll bet your family will have so much fun you’ll be cheering “Woo!
 Woo!”—we did!

 Get the {510} Families weekend planner in your inbox.
 It's free!